jtheoof/swappy/README.md

 - `fill_shape` is used to toggle shape filling (for the rectangle and ellipsis tools) on or off upon startup
 - `auto_save` is used to toggle auto saving of final buffer to `save_dir` upon exit
 - `custom_color` is used to set a default value for the custom color
+- `transparency` is used to set transparency of everything that is drawn during startup
+- `transparent` is used to toggle transparency during startup

 ## Keyboard Shortcuts